t-regx/T-Regx/ReadMe.md

 * <a name="forFirst-orThrow">`forFirst()->orThrow()`</a>

   You can even supply your own exception!
-It only has to implement `\Throwable`.
+It has to implement `\Throwable`, though.
   ```php
   $result = pattern('(x|asd)')
       ->match('asd')